American student killed in Egypt violence taught English

-ALEXANDRIA, Egypt An American college student stabbed to death during a protest in Egypt was in the country to teach English to children and improve his Arabic, his family said.
+ALEXANDRIA, Egypt An American college student stabbed to death during a protest in Egypt was in the country teaching English to children and improving his Arabic, according to a Facebook post on Saturday that appeared to be from his family.

-Andrew Pochter, 21, from Chevy Chase, Maryland, died after being stabbed in the chest on Friday in the coastal city of Alexandria, where anti-government protesters stormed an office of the ruling Muslim Brotherhood.
+Andrew Pochter, 21, from Chevy Chase, Maryland, died after being stabbed in the chest in the coastal city of Alexandria, where anti-government protesters stormed an office of the ruling Muslim Brotherhood.

-"As we understand it, he was witnessing a protest as a bystander and was stabbed by a protester," said a statement from the family.
+A statement on a Facebook page entitled "R.I.P Andrew Driscoll Pochter", which appeared to have been posted by his family, said Pochter had travelled to Alexandria for the summer to teach English to 7- and 8-year-old Egyptian children and to improve his Arabic.

-Pochter's family said he had travelled to Alexandria for the summer to teach English to 7- and 8-year-old Egyptian children and to improve his Arabic.
+The page had also been posted on by colleagues of Pochter at the U.S. educational non-profit organisation where he was working.

-"He had studied in the region, loved the culture, and planned to live and work there in the pursuit of peace and understanding," read the statement, that asked for privacy in a time of grieving.
+The family statement read: "He went to Egypt because he cared profoundly about the Middle East, and he planned to live and work there in the pursuit of peace and understanding."

 A statement from Kenyon College said Pochter was interning in Alexandria with AMIDEAST, an American non-profit organisation that runs education and development programs in the Middle East and North America.